aws/universal-test-runner/README.md

 ```

 If codeaws-test-runner doesn't suit your needs exactly, you can use it as an
-example of how to write your own Test Discovery Protocol-aware runner.
+example of how to write your own Test Execution Protocol-aware runner.
 See
-the [Test Discovery Protocol](./protocol/README.md) docs for more info.
+the [Test Execution Protocol](./protocol/README.md) docs for more info.

 ## Test Adapters